Breastfeeding - FAQs

 How often should my newborn be breastfeedingToggle accordion item

-8-12 times in 24 hours.
-But you can always nurse more frequently!
+8 or more times in 24 hours.
 Pay attention to baby’s hunger cues and feed your baby “on demand.”

 What is colostrum?Toggle accordion item